safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise5.md

 ---

 <br>**5) Edit User Parameter**
-<br>In the Modify Feature Types List dialog, check the box that is labeled Fixed List, and also the box that is labeled Use Alternate Display Name.
+<br>In the Modify Feature Types List dialog, check the box that is labeled Fixed List.

 Click List &gt; Add From Current Dataset and - when prompted - select all of the feature types in this dataset.
-Click OK, and the dialog will now look like this:
+Click OK.
+Then check the box labeled Use Alternate Display Name and the dialog will now look like this:

 ![](./Images/Img5.217.Ex3.FTTRParameterDialogEdit1.png)